brian-watkins/elmer/README.md

   ]
 ```

-To make this pass, we can create the following app:
+To make this compile and pass, we create the following app:

 ```
 type alias Model =